HeroBrine1st/spotify-dumper/README.md

   --no-playlists        Do not include playlists to dump

 Get client ID and secret at https://developer.spotify.com/dashboard/applications.
+Add http://localhost:30700/callback to Redirect URIs in settings of your application.
 ```

 Don't forget to add `http://localhost:30700/callback` to Redirect URIs in settings of your application.